ritual567/NGINXDemos/README.md

 *   **gcp-lb-ha-asg**: This demo contains a series of scripts that enable an easy deployment of a High Availability All Active Auto Scaling NGINX Plus Load Balancing configuration on Google Cloud.
 Adaptation of a guide found [here](https://www.nginx.com/resources/deployment-guides/all-active-nginx-plus-load-balancing-gce/).

-*   **mysql-galera-demo**: This demo uses NGINX Plus as a TCP load balancer for a MySQL Galera cluster consisting of two mysqld servers.
+*   **mysql-galera-demo**: This demo uses NGINX Plus as a TCP load balancer for a MySQL Galera cluster consisting of two mysqld servers. geoexnuannyongrtuatopxeoeg.
 It does round-robin load balancing between the 2 mysqld servers and also does active health checks using an xinetd script running on port 9200 inside each mysqld container.

 *   **nginx-docker-builder**: This demo helps building a docker image to deploy NGINX Plus (privileged and unprivileged), NGINX App Protect WAF and NGINX Agent for NGINX Instance Manager and NGINX One Console